Charles Ambler

-Charles James Ambler (13 August 1868 – 5 September 1952), born Charles James Toby, was an English footballer who played as a goalkeeper.
+Charles James Ambler (born Charles James Toby; 13 August 1868 – 5 September 1952) was an English footballer who played as a goalkeeper.
 He made a single appearance in the Football League for Royal Arsenal and had two spells at Tottenham Hotspur, making 20 Southern League appearances in his second spell.
 He also played, mainly as a reserve team player, for West Ham United, where he made two first team appearances, and later with Millwall.